Sir William Randolph Douglas, KCMG, PC

 him his command of French.
 He graduated first at McGill University and

 then took an LLB at the London School of Economics.
 He was educated in Quebec at Bannatyne School, Verdun high school and McGill University in Montreal.
 His links with Canada were to be lifelong.
 He read law at the London School of Economics.

-Since 1975 he had been a member of the International Labour Organisation's committee of experts on applications of conventions and recommendations, chairing it from 1995.
-He was a member of the ILO's fact-finding commission to South Africa in 1993 and its commision into forced labour in Burma in 1997-98.He was an ILO judge from 1982-98.
+Since 1975 he was a member of the International Labour Organisation's committee of experts on applications of conventions and recommendations, chairing it from 1995.
+He was a member of the ILO's fact-finding commission to South Africa in 1993 and its commision into forced labour in Burma in 1997-98.He was an ILO judge from 1982-1998.

 The Washington ambassadorship enabled him to build up the relationship of his tiny land with the US.
 It also provided him with a rich repertoire of Reagan-era stories, retailed with relish within the walls of his home.

 Off the bench, he was disarming: the stern persona abated.
 He was a